luphoria/graim/README.md

 ## THIS IS NOT EVEN CLOSE TO FINISHED LOL
 Don't use it

+## TODOs
+Note there is more to-do, this is just the current high priority / next on the list.

+ - Mute
+ - Database management commands (add/remove user, add/remove moderator)
+ - `whosent` command

 ## Features
 - Kick
 - Ban + unban